 Group therapy can help people wrestling with a wide variety of issues.
 Group work is widely accepted as an effective, evidence-based mode of therapy.
 Research indicates that, for many, it is even more effective than individual therapy.
 A variety of therapeutic approaches incorporate group work, e.g., Dialectical Behavior Therapy (DBT).
 Our clients find that combining group with individual therapy yields profound benefits, as the client and therapist can process any issues that arise in group during individual sessions.

 CCM provides an array of opportunities for clients to participate in group work.
 Our groups are usually run by two therapists, often one female and one male.
 Costs are substantially lower than fees for individual sessions and generally are covered by health insurance.
 Currently, we provide all of our groups remotely via a platform suitable for telehealth, such as Zoom.

 Group work provides a variety of benefits to clients.
 Some of the more obvious benefits are:

-- Clients feel valued and heard – not merely by the therapist, but by group members
+- Clients feel valued and heard – not merely by the therapist, but by fellow group members

 Longer-term group work can have even deeper, more profound benefits.
 Among them: